PowerShell/PowerShell/docs/community/governance.md

 [Working Groups (WGs)][wg] are collections of contributors with knowledge of specific components or technologies in the PowerShell domain.
-They are responsible for issue triage/acceptance, code reviews, and providing their expertise to others in issues, PRs, and RFC discussions.
+They are responsible for issue triage/acceptance, code reviews, and providing their expertise to others in issues, PRs, and RFC discussions, as well as to the Committee when said expertise is helpful in broader discussions.

 They have [write access](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization) to the PowerShell repository which gives them the power to: